mavlink/mavlink-devguide/en/mavgen_c/index.md

 If you are using a [standard dialect](../messages/README.md#dialects) then download the _MAVLink 2_ library from Github: [c_library_v2](https://github.com/mavlink/c_library_v2).

+> [!TIP]
-> **Tip** The MAVLink 2 library supports both MAVLink 2 and MAVLink 1, and is rebuilt for all the _standard dialects_ whenever any of the definitions in the _mavlink/mavlink_ repo change.
+> The MAVLink 2 library supports both MAVLink 2 and MAVLink 1, and is rebuilt for all the _standard dialects_ whenever any of the definitions in the _mavlink/mavlink_ repo change.
 > It supersedes the MAVLink 1 library ([c_library_v1](https://github.com/mavlink/c_library_v1)), and should be used by preference.

 If you need libraries for a custom dialect then you will need to [install mavgen](../getting_started/installation.md) and [generate](../getting_started/generate_libraries.md) them yourself.